Eurocell (LON:ECEL) Hits New 52-Week High at $266.00

-ECEL has been the topic of several recent research reports.
-Berenberg Bank raised their price target on Eurocell from GBX 280 ($3.66) to GBX 290 ($3.79) and gave the stock a “buy” rating in a research report on Monday, March 15th.
-Canaccord Genuity boosted their price target on Eurocell from GBX 245 ($3.20) to GBX 273 ($3.57) and gave the company a “buy” rating in a research note on Friday, March 12th.
+A number of brokerages recently commented on ECEL.
+Canaccord Genuity lifted their price objective on Eurocell from GBX 245 ($3.20) to GBX 273 ($3.57) and gave the stock a “buy” rating in a research report on Friday, March 12th.
+Berenberg Bank lifted their price objective on Eurocell from GBX 280 ($3.66) to GBX 290 ($3.79) and gave the stock a “buy” rating in a research report on Monday, March 15th.

 Eurocell plc manufactures, distributes, and recycles windows, doors, and roofline polyvinyl chloride (PVC) building products in the United Kingdom.
 It operates in Profiles and Building Plastics segments.
 The company manufactures and sells extruded rigid and foam PVC profiles to third-party fabricators.